bartman/blotgl/README.md

 # examples

-NOTE: when ran in kitty, they don't flicker, and render at 120 FPS.
-If anything, I don't know how to make a GIF.
+NOTE: when run in kitty, they don't flicker, and render at 120 FPS (artificial cap).
+If anything, I don't know how to make a GIF that doesn't stutter.

 ![blot bar --read](gifs/colorwheel.gif)